DorotaNalewajek/students-data-registry/README.md

 <p align="center"><i>Feel free to fork, star ⭐️, and use for learning!</i></p>
 ```

-## 💡 Pro tip:

-If you upload this project to **GitHub**, add these hashtags to the repo description:

 #PHP #OOP #UnitTesting #PHPUnit #Composer

-And give your profile a pastel touch 🎨 — mint green, baby pink, or sky blue —
-so your repos look like part of one aesthetic, professional brand. 💖💚💙

----

 🩷 *“Clean architecture can be beautiful — and yours already is.”*